-Never shift from "drive" to "neutral" and coast as the car is then not under the driver's complete control.
+Never shift from "H" or "D" to "N" and coast as the car is then not under the driver's complete control.
 This practice will both abuse the transmission and cause abnormal wear on the brakes, and actual saving on gasoline will be negligible.

-A good driver keeps his windshield and rear view mirror clean and his windshield wipers and lights in good working order and adjusted.
+A good driver keeps his windshield and rear mirror clean and his windshield wipers and lights in good working order and adjusted.
 He signals his turns and stops, slows down for schools and cross roads, watches railroad crossings, and never passes on hills, curves, or crossings.
 He also stops for all school busses.